This is our family’s classic pecan pie recipe, inspired by my grandmother.

 My grandma, cousins and me in 2009.
 Tiny lady.
 Big heart.

 Serve.
-Slice and serve pie at room temperature (or you can refrigerate and chill the pie, if you prefer).
+Slice and serve pie at room temperature (or you can refrigerate and chill the pie, if you prefer), garnished with a dollop of whipped cream if desired.
 Cover and store leftover pie at room temperature for 1-2 days or in the refrigerator for 4-5 days.